dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Use a BitSet instead of an integer array.
+* [x] DONE Use a BitSet instead of an integer array.
 This is way more efficient.
 This is the type of thing that I'm glad I learned by doing this project.
 * [ ] Create a graph generic data structure?
 Or is this kind of pointless because all classes are actually graphs ( fields to other objects are just edges to other vertices).
 My 'node' stuff was pretty haphazard is why I'm thinking